 • Each permit is issued for one year and must be renewed every year.
 To keep renewing it, the property must still be owned.

 According to the law (Article 31 of the Foreigners and International Protection Act, Law No. 6458), permits can be granted for up to two years, but in practice, administrative authorities typically limit them to one-year terms.
+For a broader overview, see our guide on how to get a residence permit in Turkey.

-Also Read; Real estate purchase procedures for foreigners in Turkiye
+Also Read: Real estate purchase procedures for foreigners in Turkiye.

 Can a Non-Residential or Commercial Property Qualify?